 Higher composition of FRMs.
-We generally earn smaller net interest margins on FRMs financed with fixed rate CMOs than on ARMs financed with adjustable rate CMOs.
-In order to compensate CMO bondholders for investing in fixed rate CMOs, which generally have longer lives than adjustable rate CMOs and are fixed over the life of the investment, we must pay a higher yield on the bonds in much the same way that longer term certificates of deposit generally have higher yields than shorter term certificates of deposit.
+We generally earn smaller net interest margins on FRMs financed with fixed rate CMO borrowings than on ARMs financed with adjustable rate CMO borrowings.
+In order to compensate CMO bondholders for investing in fixed rate CMOs, which generally have longer lives than adjustable rate CMOs and are fixed over the life of the investment, we must pay a higher yield on the bonds in much the same way that long-term certificates of deposit generally have higher yields than short-term certificates of deposit.
 In other words, we are compensating fixed rate CMO bondholders for the risk that market interest rates may rise while interest rates on the CMO bonds will remain fixed.
-Therefore, overall net interest margins on CMO collateral declined during the first quarter of 2003 compared to the first quarter of 2002, in part, because we acquired and retained more FRMs, which were financed with fixed rate CMO financing.
-As of March 31, 2003 21% of mortgages held as CMO collateral were FRMs compared to 8% of FRMs held as CMO collateral as of March 31, 2002.
-However, we believe that FRMs, which generally have longer lives than ARMs, may generate cash flows over a longer time horizon and produce a comparable return on average equity over time as average return on equity on ARMs.
+Therefore, overall net interest margins on CMO collateral declined during the second quarter of 2003 compared to the second quarter of 2002, in part, because we acquired and retained more FRMs for long-term investment, which were financed with fixed rate CMO financing.
+As of June 30, 2003 19% of mortgages held as CMO collateral were FRMs compared to 5% of FRMs held as CMO collateral as of June 30, 2002.
+However, we believe that FRMs generally have longer lives than ARMs, generate cash flows over a longer time horizon and produce a comparable return on average equity as on ARMs.